chris-hellon/paper-street-soap/README.md

 Features of the Web App includes:

 * A custom Content Management System
-* User login, registration and subscription payment, handled using a Bitcoin Node API client
+* User login, registration and subscription payment, handled consuming a Bitcoin Node Rest API client
-* An Azure SQL database containing all User details and Web Page Content
+* An Azure SQL database
-* Azure CDN and Blob Containers to serve all JS, CSS and Images
+* An Azure CDN with Storage Containers and Blobs to serve all JS, CSS and Images
-* Notification emails sent out to users whenever new content is uploaded using Google SMTP
+* Notification emails sent out to users whenever new content is uploaded using a Google SMTP Client

 Tech Stack inludes: